Central Asia: Arts

 At the crossroads of Asia, shamanistic practices live alongside Buddhism.
 Thus, Yama, Lord of Death, was revered in Tibet as a spiritual guardian and judge.
 Mongolian Buddhism, in particular, was influenced by Tibetan Buddhism.
 The Qianlong Emperor of Qing China in the 18th century was Tibetan Buddhist and would sometimes travel from Beijing to other cities for personal religious worship.

 Central Asia also has an indigenous form of improvisational oral poetry that is over 1000 years old.
 It is principally practiced in Kyrgyzstan and Kazakhstan by akyns, lyrical improvisationalists.
-They engage in lyrical battles, the aitysh or the alym sabak.
+They engage in lyrical battles, the aytysh or the alym sabak.
 The tradition arose out of early bardic oral historians.
 They are usually accompanied by a stringed instrument—in Kyrgyzstan, a three-stringed komuz, and in Kazakhstan, a similar two-stringed instrument, the dombra.

 Photography in Central Asia began to develop after 1882, when a Russian Mennonite photographer named Wilhelm Penner moved to the Khanate of Khiva during the Mennonite migration to Central Asia led by Claas Epp, Jr. Upon his arrival to Khanate of Khiva, Penner shared his photography skills with a local student Khudaybergen Divanov, who later became the founder of Uzbek photography.

 Some also learn to sing the Manas, Kyrgyzstan's epic poem (those who learn the Manas exclusively but do not improvise are called manaschis).
 During Soviet rule, akyn performance was co-opted by the authorities and subsequently declined in popularity.
 With the fall of the Soviet Union, it has enjoyed a resurgence, although akyns still do use their art to campaign for political candidates.
 A 2005 The Washington Post article proposed a similarity between the improvisational art of akyns and modern freestyle rap performed in the West.

 As a consequence of Russian colonisation, European fine arts – painting, sculpture and graphics – have developed in Central Asia.
 The first years of the Soviet regime saw the appearance of modernism, which took inspiration from the Russian avant-garde movement.
 Until the 1980s, Central Asian arts had developed along with general tendencies of Soviet arts.
-In the 90s, arts of the region underwent some significant changes.
+In the 1990s, arts of the region underwent some significant changes.
 Institutionally speaking, some fields of arts were regulated by the birth of the art market, some stayed as representatives of official views, while many were sponsored by international organisations.
 The years of 1990–2000 were times for the establishment of contemporary arts.
 In the region, many important international exhibitions are taking place, Central Asian art is represented in European and American museums, and the Central Asian Pavilion at the Venice Biennale has been organised since 2005.